 The value greater than 6 will cause random damage.

-Enemy Target Changer (Type 33) - most advanced and flexible type.
-It allows to change target for enemies and force them fight each other, act like team to fight only specified targets (or everyone), ignore player or follow to player and many other options.
+Enemy Target Changer (Type 33) - allows to change target for enemies and force them fight each other, act like team to fight only specified targets (or everyone), ignore or follow to player and many other options.

 Since it's a generator, it sends command every N it's busyTime to destination object, just like Trigger Gen and basically all generators does.
-The less busyTime, the better result is, so i suggest to use busyTime in range from 1 to 5.
-Once target changer is Off, every enemy affect by it, will return back to normal and will try to kill you.
+The less busyTime, the better result is, so i suggest to use busyTime in range from 1 to 10.
+The default value is 5.
+Once target changer is Off or Locked, every enemy affected by it will return back to normal and will try to kill you.

 0: AI will attack all monsters that have empty data1 field.